Eligibility, Accommodations and Arrival Checklist

 Intern Housing Accommodations

-Intern Housing is available in East Campus.
-East Campus is a suite-style building comprised of five to six person suites sharing a bathroom, kitchen and living room.
+2018 Intern Housing is available in 47 Claremont.
+47 Claremont is a suite-style building comprised of three to seven person suites sharing a kitchen and bathroom(s).
 Air Conditioning will be provided.
-As plates, pots and utensils are not provided in kitchens, guests may wish to bring their own.
+As plates, pots, and utensils are not provided in kitchens, guests may wish to bring their own.
 Interns receive a full gym membership to the Dodge Physical Fitness Center for the entire period of their stay.

 Assignments are made individually by Conference Housing on a first-come, first-serve basis.
 While the Conference Housing staff will do their best to accommodate roommate and room requests, we cannot guarantee that such requests will be granted.